eprislac/skinacat/README.md

  - __FizzBuzz__
    - Another beginner program, but with a twist...
 I'm attempting to do it with no if/else structures. four languages covered so far, with more to come
  - __Legacy Projects__
-   - When I first created this project years ago, I had a few other projects I was attempting, which have been (mostly) abandoned
+   - When I first created this project seven years ago, I had a few other projects I was attempting, which have been (mostly) abandoned
-      - __LifeForm:__ An excersise in object creation, class inheritance, and interfaces. (included unit testing)
+      - __LifeForm:__ An excercise in class inheritance, deleted.
+I was so damned embarrassed of the c-sharp and c++ code when I went back and read it, and have no intention of doing so much php code ever again.
-      - __Project Euler:__ Excersises from [Project Euler](http://projecteuler.com), the main inspiration for this project.
+      - __Euler:__ Excersises from [Project Euler](http://projecteuler.com), the main inspiration for this project.
 I may be picking these back up.

 ### Languages Covered: #
 - Awk